KireinaHoro/research-plan/main.typ

 #work-package([@oncrpc offloading], [6 months]) <basic-nic>

-Build upon the ECI @nic done in @progress-to-date and offload @oncrpc marshaling and unmarshaling in hardware; the CPU core should be able to run the
-@rpc handler by loading a cache line, and to return the results by writing to a cache line.
-This includes porting a simple demo application that builds on
-@oncrpc to be accelerated by the smart @nic.
-We let the Linux kernel schedule the user-space applications naively.
+Build upon the ECI @nic done in @progress-to-date and offload @oncrpc marshaling and unmarshaling in hardware.
+The CPU core should be able to start the @rpc handler with information from a cache line, and able to return the results by writing to a cache line.
+This includes porting a simple demo application that builds on @oncrpc to be accelerated by the smart @nic.
+We let the Linux kernel schedule the userspace @rpc application naively.

 During development, we specify expected behavior and verify correctness of hardware we build with @abv paradigms.
 These specifications will facilitate